hpgrahsl/kryptonite-for-kafka/docs/modules/ksqldb-udfs.md

 # :material-database-search: ksqlDB UDFs

-Kryptonite for Kafka provides multiple ksqlDB user-defined functions (UDFs) for encrypting and decrypting column values in ksqlDB `STREAM` and `TABLE` queries.
+Kryptonite for Kafka provides a range of ksqlDB user-defined functions (UDFs) for encrypting and decrypting column values in ksqlDB `STREAM` and `TABLE` queries.

 **Field-Level Encryption with UDFs in ksqlDB**